girishkkumar/girish.github.io/_posts/2016-05-20-zookeeper-installation.md

 date: 2016-05-20
 ---
 * * *
-To install ZooKeeper framework on your machine, visit the following link and download the latest version of ZooKeeper
+To install ZooKeeper framework on your machine, visit the following link and download the latest version of ZooKeeper.

 * * *

 [Zookeeper Download Link](http://zookeeper.apache.org/releases.html)